 The average cost range for resurfacing a pool is between $4,000 and $60,000.

-The national average is around $6,500 for your average swimming pool.
+The national average is around $6,500 for an average swimming pool.
 For labor, you can expect to spend anywhere between $60 and $85 per hour.
-Of course, this will vary depending on the work necessary and the location of your existing pool.
-It will also depend on the type of materials that you use.
+This price will vary depending on the work necessary and the location of your existing pool.
+It will also depend on the type of materials used.

-Here are some of the most popular pool resurfacing materials:
+Here are the most popular pool resurfacing materials:

 Pool Refinishing Costs Based On Material